 Students have the right to appeal final course grades which they believe reflect an error in calculation, recording, or report; capricious, arbitrary, or prejudiced academic evaluation; or reflect discrimination based on race, sex, age, disability, veteran status, religion, or creed, sexual orientation, color, or national origin.
-The grade appealed shall remain in effect until the appeal procedure is completed or the problem resolved.
+The grade appealed shall remain in effect until the appeal procedure is completed or the problem is resolved.

 Formal Student Complaints: All formal, written complaints regarding any unit of the college will be logged in the offices of Monica Wilson, Interim Vice President of Academics & Student Services, and Jaennae Snyder, Human Resources Representative/Payroll along with the actions taken to resolve the complaint.

 Complaint Process Notice

 Eastern West Virginia Community and Technical College takes very seriously complaints and concerns regarding the institution.
 Most complaints can be resolved at the college level.
 Board Policy 5.17 outlines the college's procedures regarding complaints.

-You may file your complaint through the use of the electronic form below or by initiating the process by first contacting your advisor.
-You may also contact the Dean of Student Services if your complaint involves student interaction.
+You may file your complaint through the use of the electronic form below or by initiating the process by first contacting the college.